 Such an example is the innovative “e-dialogos” project currently being implemented at the City of Trikala (the “first digital city of Greece”), which facilitates public deliberation between citizens and the city council.
 I am proud to have been the project manager (concept, political methodology, communication) of this original and “best practice” project, which was nominated by the European Commission as a finalist project for the European eGovernment Awards 2009, announced on 19th November ‘09 in Malmö, Sweden.

 Other eye-opening experiences include my 2005 tenure as a Senior International Fellow at the Center of Philanthropy and Civil Society (City University of New York) where I learned a lot about non-profits, foundations and the way they use new media effectively to advance their causes – not to mention new innovative “business models”.

-In the past couple of years, I have had a very fruitful cooperation with VENTRIS, a reputable “boutique” strategic research planning agency with a great tracking record in political research and communication strategy.
+In the past, I have had a fruitful cooperation with VENTRIS, a reputable “boutique” strategic research planning agency with a great tracking record in political research and communication strategy.

 [And in case you were wondering – which you don’t – I hold a B.A. in Economics from the University of Sussex and a M.Sc. in International Economics from Cardiff University]